Holmesglen leading the way in sustainability

 A student and teacher stand in a horticulture green room during a practical class.

-Holmesglen is working towards a greener future by introducing innovative programs and infrastructure that reflect a strong commitment to environmental sustainability.
+Holmesglen is working towards a greener future by introducing sustainability courses and infrastructure that reflect a strong commitment to environmental sustainability.

 From reducing waste in trades and nursing education to embracing renewable energy, these initiatives prepare students for careers in a sustainable world while supporting our strategic goal of being environmentally sustainable.